sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 variables |continuous| are needed).
 To perform an EFA in jamovi:

--  Select ``Factor`` → ``Exploratory Factor Analysis`` from the ``Analyses`` tab to open the analysis panel where you can determine the settings for the EFA (:numref:`fig-efa2`).
+-  Select ``Factor`` → ``Exploratory Factor Analysis`` from the ``Analyses`` tab to open the options panel where you can determine the settings for the EFA (:numref:`fig-efa2`).

 -  Select the 25 personality questions and transfer them into the